survivejs/webpack-book/manuscript/styling/05_linting.md

 ## Conclusion

 After these changes, we have linting for our styling in place.
-Now you can catch at least the most obvious CSS-related problems.
+Now you can catch CSS-related problems.

 To recap: